Counting to Passover

 Mark 14:14 - ". . .
 Where is the guestchamber, where I shall eat the passover with my disciples?"

 Luke 22:15 - ". . .
 With desire I have desired to eat this passover with you before I suffer."

 There is no doubt that the disciples and Jesus Himself believed they were eating a Passover meal on that last night.

 What is also of particular interest in these verses, is the fact of the present, ongoing action of the slaying of the passover lambs.
-In Luke 22:7, we see the phrase, "when the passover must be killed".
+In Luke 22:7, we see the phrase, "when the passover must be killed ".
 As it is translated, it sounds like it is pointing to the idea that the passover must be killed at some point in the near future.
 However, this is not the case.
 The verb be killed is a Present-Indicative-Infinitive.
-This actually tells us that the slaying of the lambs was on-going at that very moment.
+This actually tells us that the slaying of the lambs was on-going at that very moment when the disciples asked Jesus where they should prepare the Passover.
 This phrase should be more correctly translated, when the passover of necessity was being killed.

 The phrase in Mark 14:12, "when they killed the passover ", says the very same thing, except here Mark uses the Imperfect, instead of the Present tense.
 The Imperfect specifies continual action in the past.
 The witness of Mark is that the killing of the passover had already started and had been going on for a period of time.
 This phrase would more correctly be translated, "when they were killing the passover ".